ccokee/eventd-operator/README.md

 The project follows a typical Go project structure.
 The important files and directories are as follows:

 - `api/`: Contains the API definitions for custom resources used by the operator.
+  - `v1alpha1/`: Contains the custom resource definitions for "Watcher" and "Publisher."
 - `config/`: Contains the Kubernetes configurations for deploying the operator.
 - `controllers/`: Contains the main implementation of the operator logic.
   - `watcher_controller.go`: Defines the WatcherReconciler that reconciles Watcher objects.
+  - `publisher_controller.go`: Defines the PublisherReconciler that reconciles Publisher objects.
 - `main.go`: The main entry point of the operator.
 - `go.mod` and `go.sum`: Files that specify the Go module and its dependencies.

 ## How It Works

+### Telegram Notification Functionality

-The operator works by reconciling `Watcher` objects, which represent the desired state of the system.
-It continuously monitors events in the Kubernetes cluster and compares them against the desired state specified in the `Watcher` object.
-If there is a mismatch, it performs the necessary operations to bring the cluster state closer to the desired state.
+The operator works by reconciling `Watcher` objects, which represent the desired state of the system for Telegram notifications.
 When a `Watcher` object is created, the operator sets up event monitoring for the specified namespace or the entire cluster.

-The operator processes the events by retrieving their details, such as type, resource, description, and age.
-It then publishes the event messages and sends them to the specified Telegram channel using the Telegram bot.
+It then processes the events, retrieves their details, and sends notifications to the specified Telegram channel using the provided Telegram bot.

+### Google Cloud Pub/Sub Functionality

+The operator also supports the publishing of Kubernetes events to Google Cloud Pub/Sub topics.
+This functionality is achieved through the custom resource "Publisher."

+When a `Publisher` object is created, the operator ensures the proper configuration is provided, including the GCP service account key, project ID, Pub/Sub topic, and allowed message types.
+The operator then processes Kubernetes events, filters them based on allowed message types, and publishes the event data to the specified GCP Pub/Sub topic.

 ## Prerequisites